Susan Hale

 Susan Hale (December 5, 1833 – September 17, 1910) was an American author, traveler and artist.
-She devoted herself entirely to the art of painting in watercolors which she studied under English, French and German masters.
-Hale traveled extensively, sketching and visiting the galleries of the world.
+She was a prolific writer as well as a famous watercolor painter, art which she studied under English, French and German masters.
+Hale traveled extensively and visited the art galleries of the world, leading to many writings, paintings and sketches of the places she visited.
 She was associated with her brother, the Rev. Edward Everett Hale, in the publication of The Family Flight series, which included the several countries she had visited.
-She also exhibited her pictures of the White Mountains in New Hampshire, of North Carolina scenery and of foreign scenes, in New York City and Boston.
+She also exhibited her paintings of the White Mountains in New Hampshire, of North Carolina scenery and of foreign scenes, in New York City and Boston.
 She edited Life and Letters of Thomas Gold Appleton (1885), and contributed numerous articles to periodicals.

 Early life and education

-She was born in Boston, Massachusetts to Nathan Hale and Sarah Preston Everett who had a total of eleven children.
-Susan's father, Nathan Hale, nephew and namesake of the patriot hero, was a lawyer and editor/owner of the Boston Daily Advertiser while her mother, also an author, was a sister of Edward Everett, a Unitarian minister and politician.
-Growing up, Susan was mostly the companion of her older sister Lucretia.
+She was born in Boston, Massachusetts to Nathan Hale and Sarah Preston Everett who had a total of seven children.
+Susan's father, Nathan Hale, nephew and namesake of the patriot hero, was a lawyer and editor/owner of the Boston Daily Advertiser while her mother was also an author, translator and helped in editorial tasks.
+Her mother was a sister of Edward Everett, a Unitarian minister and politician.
+Growing up as the youngest of seven, Susan was mostly the companion of her older sister Lucretia, who also was a writer and a painter.

 She was educated privately by tutors until she was 16, and then entered the school of George Barrell Emerson.
-Without any particular teaching, she learned to draw and to paint early in life.
+Without any particular teaching, she learned to draw and to paint early in life, being highly influenced by her family's artistic endeavours.